amalog/scratch/sketch/modules.md

 It seems like every language has a package manager or some canonical way of downloading and using packages from the web.
 [Edward Yang](http://blog.ezyang.com/2014/08/the-fundamental-problem-of-programming-language-package-management/) has some insightful thoughts on the problem of package managers and summarizes various approaches for solving those problems.

+A package ecosystem can be centralized (like Perl's CPAN) or decentralized (like Go).
+Centralized systems make it easy to search for modules but cause unfortunate naming conflicts at scale (Perl has lengthy package names to avoid name collisions).
+Distributed systems avoid name collisions but make it harder to find and index packages.
+A package search engine must implement a crawler to locate available packages.

+By distributing the package library, one is subject to broken links or missing packages.
+With a centralized repository, you can have things like [BackPAN](http://backpan.perl.org/) which retain all module history, even when authors delete the original content.

 ## Try to be Declarative

 Most of my proposals above read too much like imperative code: "do this, do that, side effect here, etc"  I really want something more declarative.
 Saying `use foo` instead of `import foo` would make it look more declarative but the semantics still seem too imperative to me.